• Skip to primary navigation

 Resolving differences between the administration and the academic senate

-The faculty senate and administration often find themselves at odds over a wide range of issues, for example, differences of perspective on course or degree criteria requirements from an educational perspective versus a workforce development perspective.
+The faculty senate and administration often find themselves at odds over a wide range of issues, for example, differences of perspective on course or degree criteria requirements, the scope of academic freedom and the interplay with free speech rights, policies in faculty manuals and handbooks, tenure requirements, evaluations, and disciplinary actions.
 Our attorneys attempt to resolve these conflicts in a manner that ensures compliance and, as much as possible, meets the objectives of both constituencies.

 Supporting the move toward more competency-based education